luyunghsiang/yhluweb/source/index.rst

 News
 ----

+- "Pruning One More Token is Enough: Leveraging Latency-Workload Non-Linearities for Vision Transformers on the Edge", IEEE/CVF Winter Conference on Applications of Computer Vision 2025.

+- "Token Turing Machines are Efficient Vision Models", IEEE/CVF Winter Conference on Applications of Computer Vision 2025

 - "`Exploring The Risks and Rewards of Large Language Models in Enabling Energy-Efficient Data Center Software Infrastructure <https://www.nsf.gov/awardsearch/showAward?AWD_ID=2343596">`_", NSF EAGER 2343596.

 - "`Annual Review of AI Institute for Agent-Based Cyber Threat Intelligence and Operation <https://action.ucsb.edu/2024-action-annual-review-and-knowledge-expo>`_", June 20-21, 2024, UC Santa Barbara.